YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 - Animation sets from 3rd-party libraries (eg, from Unity’s asset store)
 - Multiple clips cut and sliced from a single imported timeline.

+### Importing animation files

+Before any animation can be used in Unity, it must first be imported into your project.
+Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), and Blender™ (.blend), and also generic FBX files which can be exported from most animation packages.
+Note that importing from .blend files requires a local installation of Blender™.

 ### Creating a new Animation Clip

 To create a new Animation Clip, select a GameObject in your Scene, and open the Animation Window (top menu:) **Window > Animation > Animation**.